 If you would like to know more about this area of the curriculum, please talk to Ebony Lester and Seema Bibi.

 Oracy permeates the entire curriculum.
 Interactive teaching strategies are used to engage all pupils in pupil talk and discussion throughout lessons.
 Students are encouraged to develop effective communication skills in readiness for later life and further development of their reading and writing skills.

 Approaches to Speaking and Listening:

 - Group discussions and reporting back to the class

 - Circle time

 - Presentations and speeches

-Phonics: We teach phonics through the Letters and Sounds programme from Nursery to Year 2.
-It aims to build children's speaking and listening skills as well as preparing children for learning to read by developing their phonic knowledge and skills.
+At Blossom Federation we have devised our own phonics programme based upon the principles of Letters and Sounds to provide concentrated and systematic teaching of daily phonics.
+We use a range of resources and strategies to tailor the phonics provision to meet the needs of our pupils.
+It forms the foundation for early reading and aims to build children's speaking and listening skills as well as preparing them for learning to read by developing their phonic knowledge and decoding skills.

 Year 3 & 4 – change every week (1 at level, 1 free choice)

 Year 5 & 6 - change independently as and when they finish their book